jitsi/jibri/README.md

 # Installing Jibri

 ### Installation notes
-* Jibri was built on ubuntu 16.04 (Xenial), and has been tested with the pre-built kernel and extra kernel modules (`linux-image-extra-virtual` package).
+* Jibri was built on Ubuntu 18.04 (Bionic), and has been tested with the pre-built kernel and extra kernel modules (`linux-image-extra-virtual` package).
 Any other distribution or kernel configuration MAY work but has not been tested.

 ## Pre-requisites
 ### ALSA and Loopback Device